rfrht/SignalSurge/README.md

 # To Do
 * Bring the filter fC to the center of amateur radio bands
-* Add a u.fl port on BPF in and out lines
+* Add a u.FL port on BPF in and out lines for easier debugging

-# Relay Logic
+# Relay Logic (untested)
 ## BPF and Relay control
 ### Truth table (NOR)
 | RADIO_TX | FORCE_BYPASS | Signal Level | Behavior |